17 Animals With Big Ears and Their Pictures

 Servals rely on their finely tuned ears to detect prey with incredible precision, often hunting guided by sound alone.

-In fact, their ears are considered equally important as their eyes when it comes to locating and capturing small mammals, including rodents.
+Their ears are considered equally important as their eyes when locating and capturing small mammals, including rodents.

 Additionally, servals have the remarkable ability to detect ultrasonic signals, further enhancing their hunting prowess.